I built my own boat dashboard — and it looks better than the €250 Victron screen

 Santo Antônio do Paraguaçu

 We navigated the river Paraguaçu to get to see the beautiful and remote convent of Saint Antony.
 What an experience!
-We felt like in the movie Apocalypse Now, when Willard on the…
+We felt like in the…

 Read more →